cforlando/cforlando.github.io/_posts/2016-02-01-your-first-hacknight.md

 Compared to huge rich tech companies and young exciting startups, government civic-service is not good at attracting tech talent.

 That's a problem.
 Government is the common "platform" we all share, and it's in our interest to make things better.
-To help, some people try to lend help or fixes when we notice a need that government isn't doing on its own.
-That group calls itself Code for America, and Code for Orlando is a "brigade" inside it that focuses on Orlando and its surroundings.
+Code for America is a bunch of normal citizens who lend help or fixes when we notice a need that government hasn't solved yet.
+Code for Orlando is a "brigade" inside Code for America that focuses on Orlando and its surroundings.
 There are dozens of brigades all over the world, even outside America!

-The people in Code for Orlando are volunteers, each working on whatever we care about, aiming to use our technical talents to make a difference for the better.
+The people in Code for Orlando are volunteers, each working on whatever we care about, aiming to use our technical abilities to make a difference for the better.
 At hack-nights, hack-days, or hack-fests, we meet in person to synchronize efforts, rally support, spark new ideas, and get help.

 We have officers that help grease the organizational gears, but projects and decisions are not dictated from the top. *You* define what you work on.
 Your active involvement and stewardship of code gives you authority over it.